MercuryProtocol/web3.swift/README.md

 In order to keep web3swift focused specifically on core ethereum based utility functionality, additional component libraries will be created by the [Radical App LLC](https://github.com/web3swift/Foundation) to bring additional functionality to the mercury protocol ecosystem.

+- [iOS Example App](https://git.cyberdust.com/sameer/web3SwiftExample.git) - Example showcasing use of web3swift library.
-- [Mercury Wallet](https://github.com/mercuryprotocol/MercuryWallet) - Wallet App to use with mercury protocol.
+- [Mercury Wallet - Wallet App to use with mercury protocol.
+(Coming Soon)

 ## Requirements